 We're all Bobcats!
 School bumper stickers and T-shirts promote a defining characteristic of Belcher Elementary--inclusiveness.
 Students, parents and staff all agree that Belcher is a special school.

 Belcher Elementary opened in 1959 and moved from double sessions at High Point Elementary into its new building on Jan.
 4, 1960.
 The red brick building was located on a two-lane blacktop road, surrounded by orange groves and wooded areas.
 Principal John DiLeo led the new school until 1968.
 His special attachment to Belcher led him to return as principal from 1978-1988.
 Henry F. Raichel served as principal from 1968-1969 and Dr. Marvin Moore from 1969-1971.
 Franklin Tennian was also principal of the school twice, 1971-1978 and 1988-1992.
 Lynn Cunningham was the school's first woman principal from 1992-1999, followed by Patricia Huffman until 2003.
-Lisa Roth is currently principal.
+Lisa Roth was principal from 2003-2019.
+Kristy Moody is currently the principal.

 In the '80s and '90s technology brought changes to the school.
 In 1989 each classroom was wired for cable television and Belcher Bobcat News (BBN) was born.
 Fifth-grade teacher, Linda Callahan, worked with students to produce their own morning news show that included features such as weather, interviews with staff, the tooth fairy and book reviews.
 Visitors came from other schools to see the district's first student-produced news show in an elementary school.
 Mrs. Callahan continues to work with students to produce this morning news tradition.